Sentient-Network/addressimo/README.md

 can be found [here](https://bitpay.com/api#making-requests).

 All requests require both the X-Identity and X-Signature headers to be present and valid.
 The X-Identity header is the hex-encoded
-ECDSA public key for the private key that was used to sign the request.
+ECDSA public key (DER encoded) for the private key that was used to sign the request.
 The X-Signature header is the hex-encoded ECDSA signature of the message that is computed as follows:

 privkey.sign( **url** + **request data content** )